watson-developer-cloud/assistant-toolkit/integrations/extensions/README.md

 - A README containing API specific instructions on how to set up the extension.

 ### How to Use This Repository
+This guide is for using a **starter kit** for your custom extension.
+For our full docs on how to create and customize extensions, visit [Building a Custom Extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension).

-To help you get familiarized, we're providing and maintaining **two** starter kits to be used as tutorials: `HubSpot` and `MetaWeather`.
+We're providing and maintaining **two** starter kits to be used as tutorials: `HubSpot` and `MetaWeather`.
 The **basic** path will help you get your first custom extension started.
 Then, you can move on to the **advanced** path for more complex OpenAPI specs and actions skills that showcase the full capabilities of extensions, and can use as a reference to build your own specs and skills.

 Our other starter kits focus on showcasing and inspiring creating various custom extensions - use these as a spring board to create cool extensions, and refer back to the tutorial starter kits to learn how to configure more complex extensions.